Tanks > Top 10 Main Battle

 components.
 Cross-country performance is similar to other Leopard 2

-to the 2A7 standard.
-Saudi Arabia ordered 200 of these MBTs.
+upgrade 50 to 150 tanks to the 2A7 standard.
+Qatar ordered 62 of

 K2 Black Panther (South Korea)

-the most expensive main battle tank to date.
+Furthermore it is the most expensive main battle tank to date.

 uses composite armor of undisclosed type and explosive reactive

-similar to that used on the
+similar to that used on the German

-Leopard 2A6 and 2A7.
+2A7.
 This tank has a very advanced fire control

 system with can spot, track and fire automatically at visible

-vehicle-size targets, even low-flying helicopters, without needing
+vehicle-size targets, and even low-flying helicopters, without needing

 any input from a human operator.
 The K2 also uses advanced